-- 1. Press 'SET' briefly during blanking to show time for prescribed period. - 2.
-Night time neons mode is active when night mode is set to dim.
-During night time blanking the tubes AND neons are disabled. - 3.
-Clock is fully functional without DCF / MSF / GPS synchronisation.
-Set time manually. - 4.
-Enter your time zone offset from the synchronisation source.
-Note that GPS transmits UTC. - 5.
-In GPS Sync mode, this parameter is used to set DST.
-Set to '1' during DST. - 6.
-Date will be displayed each minute between 50 and 55 seconds past the minute. - 7.
-Visual effect / cathode poisoning prevention all digits on all tubes are cycled for 10 seconds.
-Not active during night blanking or dimmed modes (10 seconds). - 8.
-DCF / MSF synchronisation takes place on the hour.
-If no valid frame is received in 6 minutes, the clock reverts to normal operation. - 9.
-Set this parameter to '1' to restore original default settings.
-Internal operations will then load all the original settings and restore the value to '0'
+1. Master Blanking Mode has priority over Night Mode.
+Use to disable the clock on lock is in office), or during office hours (eg clock is at home).
+Complete HV shutdown to save power and tube life.

+2. Night time neons mode is active when night mode is set to dim.
+During night time blanking the tubes AND neons are disabled.

+3. Clock is fully functional without DCF / MSF / GPS synchronisation.
+Set time manually.
+4. Enter your time zone offset from the synchronisation source.
+Note that GPS transmits UTC.

+5. Visual effect / cathode poisoning prevention - all digits on all tubes are cycled for 10 seconds.
+This setting overrides night blanking or dimming for the duration of the effect (10 seconds).

+6. DCF /MSF synchronisation takes place on the hour.
+If no valid frame is received in 6 minutes, the clock reverts to normal operation.

+7. Date will be displayed each minute between 50 and 55 seconds past the minute.

+8. Press 'SET' briefly during Night Mode to show time for prescribed period.

+9. Set this parameter to 1' to restore original default settings.
+Internal operations will then load all the original settings and restore the value to 0'

-Setting the Time and Date:
+Time and Date: